HannahSMMcCormick/WebDev2024/ReadMe.md

 I  had an issue with css for the images in the history page which was supposed to have the images in the containers be in alternating allignment.

+For some reason map on home page when first opening will be zoomed out, will zoom into glasgow soon or if you click to another page then back.

+Not fan of my image formating : (

 Hannah McCormick 52209069